Highlights. Americans spent an estimated $15.5 billion for the Fourth of July 2024.

 Most July 4th spending is for food items.
 Fireworks and decor are other major sales items.

-• 79.8% of Americans made a purchase in advance of their Fourth of July celebrations.
+• 79.2% of Americans planned to make a purchase in advance of their Fourth of July celebrations.

 • Hot dog sales increase by an average of 20.0% each July, the official National Hot Dog Month (according to the National Hot Dog and Sausage Council).